 is Professor Emerita of Media Studies at IMS.
 She has extensive experience of analyzing visual media forms and practices, and has studied global media events as mediated through public space.
 Recent texts include Veneration and Wonder: The politics of making art in an Oaxacan village.
 Journal of Aesthetics and Culture, 6 2014 (with Geska Brecevic).
 (2014); ‘Being here from afar: The media event relocated to the public viewing area.
 Interactions: Studies in Communication & Culture, 5(2), 153-168 (with Andreas Widholm, ‘Gestures of Seeing: Amateur photographers in the news.
 Journalism – Theory, Practice & Criticism’ (2013 ) and ‘Zegache stories/Relatos de Zegache‘.

-works as research assistant, archivist and facilitator on the project.
+works as research assistant, coding news, managing the project’s media archive and organising events.
 She is a graduate of University of Bucharest and has a Masters degree from Stockholm University in Media and Communication Studies, programme taken at IMS.
 She does research on protest in contemporary popular music, analysing the presence and representation of lyrical and visual protest in songs that make their way in the Year End Billboard Charts.

 is a research assistant on the project, coding news, working with statistics and developing the project infrastructure.
 Before coming to Sweden she worked as a journalist for a Romanian business newspaper.
 A graduate of the Masters programme in Media and Communication studies at IMS, her previous research has focussed on sport events as manifestation of social discontent.